 Shooting into sunlight will almost always result in unwanted anomalies.
 In some cases this is a seriously pronounced issue, even with the lens stopped down substantially.
-It’s been reported that using a lens hood will help mitigate this issue, but in our testing we’ve found shielding the sun from direct contact with the front element does little to reduce ghosting.
-Unfortunately, we’ve stumbled upon this lens’ biggest weakness.
+It’s been reported that using a lens hood will help mitigate this issue, but in my testing I’ve found shielding the sun from direct contact with the front element does little to reduce ghosting.
+Unfortunately, I’ve stumbled upon this lens’ biggest weakness.
 It will be up to each individual user to decide if it’s a deal breaker.
-But aside from this, the S.S.C. does an excellent job of mitigating chromatic aberration, a galling anomaly that we feel instantly ruins many photos.
+But aside from this, the S.S.C. does an excellent job of mitigating chromatic aberration, a galling anomaly that can instantly ruin many photos.

-Canon’s multi-coating also helps to create incredible contrast and sharpness.
-The images made with this lens, even shot wide open, are among the sharpest, most finely-detailed shots you’ll ever see from a lens in any price-point.
-The sharpness at ƒ/2.8 is pretty amazing, even better than some other lenses shot stopped down a bit.
-To further sharpen things, stop this lens down to ƒ/4 or ƒ/8 and detail becomes truly among the best in the business.
-Sharpness extends from the center of the frame right to the edges at almost every ƒ-stop, and even at its widest things are very crisp with only minimal softness at the very edges of the frame.
+Canon’s multi-coating does help to create really strong contrast and color.
+The images made with this lens, even shot wide open, are among the sharper shots you’ll see from a lens at this price-point.
+The sharpness at F/2.8 is pretty amazing, certainly better than other comparable lenses even when those lenses are stopped down a bit.
+To further sharpen things, stop this lens down to F/4 or F/8 and detail becomes truly among the best in the business.
+Sharpness extends from the center of the frame right to the edges at almost every F-stop, and even at its widest things are very crisp with only minimal softness at the very edges of the frame.

-Wide open there’s a bit of light-falloff (vignetting) that resolves itself fairly quickly around ƒ/4, but this is common in wide-angle lenses, is easily solved in post-processing, and can be used for artistic impact if desired.
-For these reasons, we don’t see it being much of a problem in the grand scheme of things.
+Wide open there’s a bit of light-falloff (vignetting) that resolves itself fairly quickly around F/4, but this is common in wide-angle lenses, is easily solved in post-processing, and can be used for artistic impact if desired.
+For these reasons, I don’t see it being much of a problem in the grand scheme of things.

 Videographers will be happy with this lens’ giant field-of-view, incredible sharpness, its close focusing distance, and its rapid focus throw.
 Rotation on the focus ring can dial things in quickly and fluidly.
 Depth-of-field is excellent, yet subject isolation is still possible when shooting detailed close-ups.
 Just watch out for those flares and ghosts on sunny days.